-Have you scheduled your breast reduction surgery and are now planning for your recovery?
+Have you scheduled your breast reduction procedure and are now planning for your recovery?

-Breast reduction surgery (also known as reduction mammaplasty) is a procedure that removes fat, tissue, and skin from disproportionately large breasts.
-The surgery can produce outstanding results.
-The vast majority of patients are extremely happy with their new breasts and how they feel.
+Breast reduction surgery (also known as reduction mammaplasty) is a procedure that removes fat, breast tissue, and skin from overly large breasts.
+While some women seek out a breast augmentation to help them achieve their dream body, some women actually have problems with their very large breasts.
+They complain of neck pain, and shoulder issues.
+The removal of excess breast tissue during a breast reduction surgery can produce outstanding life changing results.
+The vast majority of patients are extremely happy with their new breast size and how they feel.

-The procedure has a relatively quick recovery period, which involves little pain.
+Breast reduction surgeries have a relatively quick recovery period, which involves moderate pain.
 Still, it’s important to plan ahead for your recovery time so as to ensure your comfort, avoid complications, and reduce the appearance of scars down the line.

-You will be able to return to most of your routine daily activities after around two weeks, but full breast reduction recovery will take several months.
-Most patients don’t see their full results from surgery until three or four months afterward.
+Still, full breast reduction recovery and complete results will take several months.
+Most patients aren’t completely healed and don’t see their full results until three or four months after surgery.

 What Is the Most Painful Day After Breast Reduction Surgery?

 The first one to three days after surgery usually involve the most pain, but the overall soreness should be minimal.
-Fortunately, Dr. Smita can prescribe pain medications to help mitigate your discomfort.
+Fortunately, Dr. Smita can prescribe a pain medication to help mitigate your discomfort.

-Yes, because breast reduction does require incisions to be made on the breast, you will have scars.
+Yes, because this surgery does require incisions to be made on the breast, you will have breast reduction scars.
 However, there are several steps you can take to mitigate the appearance of your scars.
-For example, just making sure you wear your surgical bra as directed, stay out of the sun, and do not strain or stretch your treatment area too much can help reduce the appearance of your breast reduction scars.
+For example, make sure you wear your surgical bra as directed, stay out of the sun, and do not strain or stretch your treatment area too much can help reduce the appearance of your breast reduction scars.

 Breast Reduction Recovery Week by Week